unibo-dtm-se-2324-helpining/report/sections/06-release/index.md

 #### Backend (FastAPI)

-- **Test PyPI**: A separate instance of PyPI used for testing the distribution process.
-Useful for ensuring that the package can be correctly built, uploaded, and installed before releasing to the main PyPI.
 - **PyPI**: The official repository for Python packages where your final, production-ready packages will be published.
-This makes your package available to the broader Python community.
+This makes your package available to the broader Python community .

+#### Frontend (VueJS)

+- **Deployng to hosting service**: Choose an hosting service like AWS for the accessibility to users.

 ## Licence
 - **Chosen License**: Apache License 2.0